Mohamed Ofei Sylla

-Mohamed Ofei Sylla (15 August 1974 – 4 February 2019) was a Guinean professional football midfielder.
+Mohamed Ofei Sylla (15 August 1974 – 4 February 2019) was a Guinean professional footballer who played as a midfielder.

 Club career

 Sylla played in the Turkish Super Lig for Gaziantepspor and Denizlispor.

 International career

 Sylla played for the Guinea national football team, including appearing at the finals of the 1994 African Nations Cup and 1998 African Nations Cup.

 Later life and death

 Sylla died on 4 February 2019, aged 44, following a short illness.